Auberge de France, Birgu

 Auberge de France (Berġa ta' Franza) is an auberge in Birgu, Malta.
-It was built in around 1533 (incorporating an earlier building) to house knights of the Order of Saint John from the langue of France, which induced the entire Kingdom of France except for Auvergne and Provence which were separate langues.
+It was built around 1533 (incorporating an earlier building) to house knights of the Order of Saint John from the langue of France, which induced the entire Kingdom of France except for Auvergne and Provence which were separate langues.
 The building housed the French langue until a new Auberge de France was opened in Valletta.

-The building was subsequently sold, and it remained in private hands in the subsequent centuries, at times being informally known as il-Palazz tal-Miljunarju (The Palace of the Millionaire).
+The building was subsequently sold, and remained in private hands in the subsequent centuries, at times being informally known as il-Palazz tal-Miljunarju (The Palace of the Millionaire).
 In the 19th and 20th centuries, the building was used for a number of purposes, including as a school, a furniture factory and a museum.
 It is now Birgu's city hall, being the seat of the local council.